 "Just for a moment I escaped and shared days of laughter and tears, wonders and challenges in a place of intense beauty.
 I returned feeling like I've found the missing pieces of the jigsaw of my life."

-‘Transitional Journeys’ has been endorsed by the Traditional Elders of this area and supported by National Parks, local community and by Regional Arts Councils.
+‘Transitional Journeys’ is endorsed by the Traditional Elders of this area and supported by National Parks, local community and by Regional Arts Councils.